-A good potting bench can serve multiple purposes, but the primary purpose is to provide a place for soil mixes, the pots you will be filling, and the plants you will use.
-You need a large flat working surface to accommodate the materials, and a dry sink or well for holding soils is a plus.
+A good potting bench can serve multiple purposes, but its primary purpose is to provide a workspace and places for soil mixes, pots, and plants.
+You need a large flat working surface to accommodate the materials, and a dry sink or well for holding soil is a plus.
 If you are working with seed trays or large pots, look for a bench with extendable surfaces like hinged, fold-down shelving.
-Smaller shelves or hooks will keep your tools out of the way when you aren't using them.
-If you have a massive garden or manage a greenhouse, you'll likely want something a bit larger.
-However, if you have just a few raised beds or potted plants, a smaller unit will probably suffice.
+Our best wooden pick, the Best Choice Products Outdoor Garden Potting Bench, has an extendable surface that reveals a food-grade plastic sink basin.
+It also has several additional shelves for plenty of in-reach storage.

-Many outdoor kinds of wood weather well, but you can extend the life of your wooden bench by adding a weather-resistant stain or finish every few years.
+Many kinds of wood weather well, but you can extend the life of your wooden bench by adding a weather-resistant stain or finish every few years.
 Additionally, a lightweight bench can be moved indoors during months of inclement weather, or you can add a tarp or cover to protect your investment.

 How high should a potting bench be?